 Physical Properties of Carbon:

 - Carbon is a unique element.
 It occurs in many forms.
-Some of the examples of the pure form of carbon are coal and soot.
+Some examples of the pure form of carbon are coal and soot.

-- It is soft and dull grey or black in color.
+- It is soft and dull grey or black in colour.

 - One of the most important compounds of carbon is the charcoal, which is formed when carbon is heated in the absence in of air.

 - It occurs in a number of allotropic forms.
 Allotropes are nothing but forms of an element with varying physical as well as chemical properties.